Severe Nodulocystic Acne

 Several formulas of topical retinoids are also extremely effective against acne.
 Common side effects from these medications is dryness and burning which can be minimized by applying medication to completely dried skin after washing and applying only the minimum of the medication necessary.
 The doctor may also prescribe newer retinoids or retinoid-like drugs, such as tazarotene or adapalene, that help decrease comedo formation.
 Many therapeutic options exist for treating acne, including topical benzoyl peroxide, topical and oral antibiotics, topical and oral retinoids, and oral contraceptives.
 Systemic antibodies also have anti-inflammatory and immunomodulatory properties.

-See also Impact Of Acne
+See also Acne Treatment With Right Medication

 Topical therapies for treating acne vulgaris include benzoyl peroxide, topical retinoids (tretinoin, adapalene, and tazarotene), and topical antibiotic agents (azelaic acid, erythromycin, clindamycin, sodium sulfacetamide).
 Systemic therapies include systemic antibiotic agents (erythromycin, tetracycline, doxycycline, minocycline), hormonal therapy (oral contraceptives, spironolactone), and oral isotretinoin.